pvtom/rscp2mqtt/README.md

 This software module connects a S10 home power station from E3/DC with a MQTT broker.

-It is based on the RSCP example application from E3/DC and it was developed and tested on a Raspberry Pi.
+It is based on the RSCP example application from E3/DC and it was developed and tested with a Raspberry Pi and a Linux PC (x86_64).

 Using the RSCP interface of the S10 device, it fetches the following data from the S10 and publishes it to the MQTT broker.